 In addition to composing his own music, Rolando is an active collaborator and producer, working with artists to create and further music creation.
 Along with accomplished vocalist and composer, Daniel T. Curran, he founded The Soniq Haze in 2019, dedicated to creating production music for film and TV.
 In 2017 he wrote and produced the music and video Room 4 Love with collaborating partner, Bobby Boas.
 He has produced albums with his wife, singer/songwriter Heidi Siegell, whose album In Stillness won multiple awards.

-With a passion for storytelling—and a fluency in styles from the earliest classical idioms to the latest Spotify playlists—Rolando Gori is a multifaceted, collaborative composer whose music is readily adapted to film, TV, and theater.
+With a passion for storytelling—and a fluency in styles from the earliest classical idioms to the latest Spotify playlists—Rolando Gori is an award-winning, multifaceted composer whose music is heard in film, TV, and theater around the world.

 Rolando has had the good fortune to be involved with a wide range of exciting endeavors over the past decade.
 In 2012, he began working with Hollywood stuntman and filmmaker Roy T. Anderson on a critically acclaimed documentary series about the Jamaican Maroons.
 In 2015, he was commissioned to write a fanfare commemorating the 70th Anniversary of the United Nations; his first symphony, “XLIV,” premiered in 2016 at New York’s DiMenna Center, performed by Symphony Orchestra of the Americas.
 Most recently, he composed music for Woody Allen’s 2020 film "Rifkin’s Festival".
 His work on the award-winning short film "Ruth" was named Best Original Score at the Los Angeles International Indie Short Fest.